Mersin: Climate

 Mersin has a hot-summer Mediterranean climate (Köppen climate classification: Csa, Trewartha climate classification: Cs), a type of subtropical climate with hot, humid summers and mild, wet winters.
 Mersin has its highest rainfall in winter.
 The driest months are in summer with hardly any rainfall at all.
-The highest temperature of Mersin was recorded on 3 September 2020 at 41.5 °C (106.7 °F).
+The highest temperature of Mersin was recorded on 3 September 2020 at 41.5 °C (106.7 °F), and the lowest was recorded on 6 February 1950 at -6.6 C.

 Demographics

-The population of the city was 1,035,652 (Mersin Province: 1,840,425) according to 2019 estimates.
-The population of the sub municipalities within Greater Mersin is shown below: As of a 2021 estimation, the population of the Adana-Mersin Metropolitan Area was 3,300,000 inhabitants of whom 1,064,850 lived in the Mersin area which consists of the aforementioned four urban districts, making it the 11th most populous area of Türkiye.
+The population of the city was 1,040,507 according to 2022 estimates.
+This figure refers to the urban part of the four districts Akdeniz, Mezitli, Toroslar and Yenişehir, that had a total population of 1,077,054 at the end of 2022.
+As of a 2021 estimation, the population of the Adana-Mersin Metropolitan Area was 3,300,000 inhabitants, making it the 4th most populous area of Turkey.

 Religion

-The Mersin Interfaith Cemetery, in the Yusuf Kılıç district, is serves as a cemetery for all religions with graves of Muslims, Christians and Jews.
+The Mersin Interfaith Cemetery, in the Yusuf Kılıç district, serves as a cemetery for all religions with graves of Muslims, Christians and Jews.